The Kids are alright

 ABOUT LAST SEASON:

 MAMM's The Kids Are Alright is a family friendly local music series aimed at encouraging children's involvement in the musical arts.
-For the 2016/2017 season, MAMM partnered with the Portland Public Library to present the series in the beautiful Rines Auditorium at the main branch at Monument Square.
+For the 2016/2018 season, MAMM partnered with the Portland Public Library to present the FREE series in the beautiful Rines Auditorium at the main branch at Monument Square.

 In addition to live performances by some of the area's top talent, each event featured a “Get-To-Know-Your-Local-Musician” component that allowed parents and children a chance to ask the performer(s) questions about what it is like to be a musician in Maine.
 Likewise, MAMM hosted an “Instrument Petting Zoo” so that everyone had a chance to try out some of the instruments that they saw being used on stage during the performance that day.